-Save-the-Redwoods' Shady Dell property, which is right next to Usal Beach Campground, includes a small but rather bizarre-looking hillside grove that has some impressively reiterated old-growth redwoods.
-The vertical "branches" of these trees are actually secondary (reiterated) trunks.
-The grove also has some smaller redwoods, but all the big redwoods are extensively reiterated, and there aren't any signs of logging.
-It's likely that the twisted trees survive today because they wouldn't make very good lumber.
+The Shady Dell property, right next to Usal Beach Campground, includes a small but rather bizarre-looking hillside grove with some impressively reiterated old-growth redwoods.
+The vertical “branches” of these trees are actually secondary (reiterated) trunks.
+The grove also has some smaller redwoods, but all the big redwoods are extensively reiterated, and there aren’t any signs of logging.
+The twisted trees only survive today because they wouldn’t make very good lumber.

 Lots of groves contain reiterated redwoods, but Shady Dell’s are, as far as I know, the most extreme examples.
 Maybe it’s because the steep hillside shelters the redwoods from just enough of the salt spray.
 Interestingly, there’s a grove of perfectly normal, straight and tall second-growth redwoods in a more sheltered environment just a short distance away, along the Hotel Gulch Trail.
 Personally I think the normal redwoods are more attractive, but Shady Dell is worth a visit if you’re staying at the campground.